-UK Brexit party scores big as Conservatives, Labour falter
+UK Brexit Party scores big as Conservatives, Labour bashed

-LONDON (AP) — Veteran politician Nigel Farage’s new Brexit Party scored big gains in European elections, with his party and several anti-Brexit parties dooming the governing Conservative Party and opposition Labour to humiliating defeats.
+LONDON (AP) — Veteran euroskeptic Nigel Farage said Britain should get set to leave the European Union without a divorce deal, after a European Parliament election saw his Brexit Party and pro-EU forces carve up the U.K.’s votes at the expense of the long-dominant larger parties.

+The U.K.’s governing Conservative Party was all but wiped out, as pro-Brexit and pro-EU voters both punished it for leading the country into a political impasse, and failing to lead it out of the EU.

-With results announced early Monday for all of England and Wales, the Brexit Party had won 28 of the 73 British EU seats up for grabs and almost a third of the votes.
-The Liberal Democrats took about 20% of the vote and 15 seats — up from only one at the last EU election in 2014.
+With results announced Monday for all regions of the U.K. except Northern Ireland, the Brexit Party had won 29 of the 73 British EU seats up for grabs and almost a third of the votes.
+The pro-EU Liberal Democrats took 20% of the vote and 16 seats — up from only one at the last EU election in 2014.

-Labour came third with 10 seats, followed by the Greens with seven.
-The ruling Conservatives — apparently blamed by voters for failing to deliver Brexit in March as planned — were in fifth place with just three EU seats and under 10% of the vote.
+Labour came third with 10 seats, followed by the pro-European, environmentalist Greens with seven.
+The ruling Conservatives — apparently blamed by voters for failing to deliver Brexit in March as planned — were in fifth place with just four EU seats and under 10% of the vote.
+Pro-EU Scottish and Welsh nationalist parties together gained four seats.

-The vote was more or less split between Farage’s pro-Brexit forces and the pro-EU Liberal Democrats and Greens — at the expense of the more established parties.
+The election leaves Britain’s EU exit ever more uncertain, with both Brexiteers and pro-EU “remainers” able to claim strong support.
+Labour and the Conservatives, who in different ways each sought a compromise Brexit, were hammered.

+“This is the vote that says, put no-deal Brexit back on the table,” Farage said.

 Farage’s Brexit Party was one of several nationalist and populist parties making gains across the continent in an election that saw erosion of support for the traditionally dominant political parties.